shahbazi-m/shahbazi-m.github.io/_pages/about.md

 ---
 About me
 ------
 I am a biologist specialized in bioinformatics and cell biology, investigating the underlying mechanisms of human conditions and the environmental responses of organisms.
-After completing my postdoctoral research at Stanford University—where I employed RNA‑seq and protein arrays—I joined the University of Chicago in a bioinformatics role, successfully leading four projects that resulted in peer‑reviewed publications.
+After completing my postdoctoral research at Stanford University—where I employed RNA‑sequencing and protein arrays—I took a bioinformatics staff position at the University of Chicago, successfully leading four projects that resulted in peer‑reviewed publications.
 In the coming years, I plan to expand my bioinformatics research and integrate my computational skills directly into wet‑lab experiments.

 Experience
 ------